richardhill25/TradingEngine/README.md

 ## Installation

 - Download the TradingEngine Maven project.
-I have also included some Eclipse project files if you wish to do an Eclipse project import but you can do a Maven import on any other IDE.
 - You may have to modify the parent section of the pom.xml file depending on what Maven Repository you are using.
-- Clean and build the project and run the application by launching the main in TradingEngineMain.java.
+- Clean and build the project and run the application by launching the main in TradingEngineMain.java which will spin up a Tomcat session and launch the application within.
+If launching via Eclipse, you may have to add a the Java nature (org.eclipse.jdt.core.javanature) to your .project file and reimport.
 - Trigger the application via the Restful endpoint (http://localhost:8080/tradingengine/parseEventFiles) then the output will be available on the console.